jsonresume/resume-cli/README.md

     resume register

-Registration is optional,
+Registration is optional.
-To publish your resume with a custom domain extension at jsonresume.org you will first need to acquire login credentials.
+To publish your resume to your account with a custom domain extension at [registry.jsonresume.org](http://registry.jsonresume.org/), you will first need to acquire login credentials.

     resume publish

-This will guide you through the publish process. ....
+This will command will guide you through the publish process.
+You will have options to publish as a ge